 The buildings were initially used as boarding houses, with rooms rented to young men who worked as bookkeepers, painters, carpenters, riggers, fruit vendors, and masons.
 In the early 20th century, as more Italians moved into the North End seeking family homes, Lathrop Place transitioned into traditional single-family dwellings, each owned by a series of Italian families from 1902 until 2007.

-The building was purchased by the Association and rehabilitated to serve as an Education and Visitor Center.
+The building was purchased by the Association in 2007 and rehabilitated to serve as an Education and Visitor Center.
 Every effort was made to restore or replicate key historical features including the cooking fireplaces, stairways, windows, cornice, and clapboards, and to preserve the structure’s early history as a home to North End workers and families.
 This important structure now combines historic features with modern amenities for our visitors.